 \subsection{DDPM-based models}

-Compared to CNNs and Transformers, DDPM-based generative models offer several advantages that enable them to capture complex data distributions and accurately predict fine-grained details and edge information in CD maps.
-Firstly, the diffusion model employed in RS-CADM leverages probabilistic modeling to capture the diversity and complexity of input images.
-By learning to transform a standard normal distribution into an empirical data distribution, the model can adapt to various scenes and image features, including the shape, size, and texture of objects.
-Furthermore, previous approaches did not fully exploit the benefits of DDPM and were burdened by high training costs.
-To address this limitation, we integrate DDPM directly into the CD framework, enabling the model to simultaneously learn feature representations and the probability distribution of the data.
-By doing so, our model significantly reduces training costs while enhancing the accuracy of CD models.
+Diffusion models have achieved remarkable success in generating high-fidelity images and have recently been introduced into segmentation tasks \cite{diffmed}.
+Compared to CNNs and Transformers, the DDPM-based generative models offer several advantages that enable them to capture complex data distributions, leading to accurate prediction of fine-grained details and edge information in CD maps.
+More specifically, the diffusion model employed in DDPM captures the diversity and complexity of input images by leveraging probabilistic modeling.
+Furthermore, the model can adapt to various scenes and image features, including the shape, size, and texture of ground objects, through learning to transform a standard normal distribution into an empirical data distribution.
+In remote sensing, \citet{chen2023spectraldiff} introduced SpectralDiff for hyperspectral image classification to capture spectral-spatial relationships and obtain context-rich features.
+Furthermore, the DDPM-CD model \cite{DDPM-CD} utilized the pre-trained DDPM as a feature extractor into which the remote sensing images are directly fed for feature extraction.
+These extracted segmentation features are subsequently channeled into a lightweight module for the CD task, which will be optimized while the DDPM is fixed.

+However, the existing methods in CD tasks do not fully exploit the benefits of DDPM.
+They only utilize the pre-training of the diffusion model for unsupervised feature extraction and overlook its generative capability for change perception by leveraging its random sampling process.
+Therefore, fine-grained details of land cover changes cannot be well retained in CD maps.
+To address this drawback, we introduce GCD-DDPM endowed with VI to facilitate a more nuanced and robust probabilistic framework as compared to DDPM-CD.
+Furthermore, it employs an end-to-end training architecture that directly generates accurate CD maps through iterative refinements during the inference process.
+This transformative model adaptively captures the intrinsic complexities and variances present in CD scenarios, thereby substantially outperforming existing solutions in terms of both accuracy and adaptability.
+The differences between them are presented in Fig.~\ref{fig:DDPMCD} where we denote by $I^a\in\mathbb{R}^{H\times W \times 3}$ and $I^b\in\mathbb{R}^{H\times W \times 3}$ the pre- and post-change images, respectively.